 How to Make Vietnamese Fresh Spring Rolls - Step by Step Recipe

-- About 14 round rice paper wrappers (this brand is my favorite)
+- 14 round rice paper wrappers the brand linked is my favorite

-- About 7 oz - 200 g cooked shrimps, peeled and sliced in half lengthwise (I weighted them before peeling them)
+- 7 oz cooked shrimp 200g, peeled and sliced in half lengthwise (I weighted them before peeling them)

-- About 2 cups cooked rice vermicelli, cooled down
+- 2 cups cooked rice vermicelli noodles cooled down

 - 1 cup water